Maryland

 • Mail-in ballots can be returned in 3 ways:

-• A list of ballot drop boxes is available here.
+• By hand to a ballot drop box:by 8 pm on Election Day.
+A list of ballot drop boxes is available here.

-• Deadline: Postmarked on or before May 14 and received by the local board of elections by 10 am on May 24.
+• By mail.
+It must be postmarked on or before Election Day and received by the local board of elections by 10 am ten days after Election day.

 • Voters can check the status of their mail-in ballot applications and their ballots on the voter look-up website on the state’s voter look-up website.